rinde/vanLon16-EJOR-code/README.md

-# In logistics dynamism and urgency are distinct concepts
+# On dynamism and urgency
 Accompanying webpage for

- > *In logistics dynamism and urgency are distinct concepts*, R.R.S. van Lon, E. Ferrante, A.E.
+ > *On dynamism and urgency*, R.R.S. van Lon, E. Ferrante, A.E.
 Turgut, T. Wenseleers, G. Vanden Berghe, T. Holvoet, European Journal of Operational Research, 2015 (submitted).

-For the final version of this paper this webpage and repository will be archived using [zenodo.org](https://zenodo.org/), this means that all code and data of the experiments will be accesible via a [DOI](http://www.doi.org/).
-This ensures the availability of all resources for the future.
+For the final version of the paper this webpage and repository will be archived using [zenodo.org](https://zenodo.org/).
+Consequently, all code and data of the experiments will be accessible via a [DOI](http://www.doi.org/)  ensuring the availability of all resources for the future.

 ## Overview
-Since this paper is part of a long term research effort, the code used for the experiments is distributed over several repositories.
-The code in this repository is the glue that instantiates and binds the code from the other repositories to create a cohesive experiment setup.
+Since the paper is part of a long term research effort, the code used for the experiments is distributed over several repositories.
+The code in the current repository is the glue that instantiates and binds the code from the other repositories to create a cohesive experiment setup.

 ### Main experiment